jriv724/smallRNA_USRF/README.md

 ## Overview

-This repository contains workflow scripts, QC analyses, filtering utilities, and exploratory notebooks for small RNA sequencing datasets processed with a modified nf-core/smrnaseq pipeline designed to preserve ultra-short reads.
+This repository contains workflow scripts, QC analyses, filtering utilities, and exploratory notebooks for small RNA sequencing datasets processed using a modified nf-core/smrnaseq pipeline designed to preserve ultra-short reads.

-While conventional small RNA-seq pipelines are primarily optimized for canonical miRNAs, this project focuses on the residual short RNA population that remains after iterative filtering of known small RNA classes.
+While conventional small RNA-seq pipelines are primarily optimized for canonical miRNAs, this project focuses on the residual short RNA population that remains after iterative filtering of known RNA classes.

-The workflow was developed in an HPC environment using SLURM, Nextflow, and Conda/Mamba-based execution.
+The workflow was developed in an HPC environment using:

+- SLURM
+- Nextflow
+- Conda / Mamba
+- nf-core/smrnaseq

 ---

-## Goals
+## Objectives

-The primary goals of this project are:

-- Preserve and analyze reads in the ~8–20 nt range
+- Preserve reads in the ~8–20 nt range
 - Characterize residual RNA populations after canonical filtering
-- Explore reproducibility of ultra-short fragments across immune cell types
+- Explore reproducibility of ultra-short RNA fragments across immune cell types
 - Develop modular filtering workflows for iterative residual analysis
-- Build reproducible Nextflow-based small RNA-seq infrastructure
+- Build reproducible and scalable small RNA-seq infrastructure

 ---